Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 In the previous links you can read both advantages and disadvantages of the two approaches.

-We provide a script to automatically autogenerate secure secrets (`openssl` is required).
+We are supporting a script to automatically autogenerate secure secrets (`openssl` is required) during the playbook run.

 If you prefer **Encrypted variables**, the playbook will handle first time generation of secrets and automatically add new secrets that may be introduced in future versions of the playbook.

-If you prefer **Encrypted files**, the first time you need to run the playbook with:
+If you prefer **Encrypted files**, please note that in this way the playbook can't automatically add new secrets that may be introduced in future version of the playbook.
+To enable it, the first time you need to run the playbook with:

 ```bash
 ansible-playbook -e vault_file_initialize=true playbooks/secrets.yml